Streampunk/arachnid/README.md

 Headers that deal with parallel threads, present in requests and responses unless otherwise specified.

-* `X-Arachnid-NextByThread` - Response only.
+* `Arachnid-NextByThread` - Response only.
 Given the number of threads being used to transport the media, the timestamp of the next grain that this thread should request.
-For example, with 5 threads, the value of `X-Arachnid-NextByThread` will be `X-Arachnid-OriginTimeStamp` plus 5 times `X-Arachnid-GrainDuration`.
+For example, with 5 threads, the value of `Arachnid-NextByThread` will be `Arachnid-OriginTimeStamp` plus 5 times `Arachnid-GrainDuration`.
-* `X-Arachnid-ThreadNumber` - Thread number for this request - zero-based.
+* `Arachnid-ThreadNumber` - Thread number for this request - zero-based.
-* `X-Arachnid-TotalConcurrent` - Number of threads making requests for this content.
+* `Arachnid-TotalConcurrent` - Number of threads making requests for this content.
-* `X-Arachnid-ClientID` - An identifier for the client making requests, used so that a server can provided consistent timestamps across multiple threads at the start of a session.
+* `Arachnid-ClientID` - An identifier for the client making requests, used so that a server can provided consistent timestamps across multiple threads at the start of a session.

 In the absence of these headers, transport is assumed to be single-threaded or the concurrency does not require the assistance of the server.